The Most In-Demand Careers in Ireland

 What is Ireland’s Critical Skills Occupations List?

-This important list is published by the Irish government’s Department of Enterprise, Trade and Employment.
+This important list is published by the Irish Government’s Department of Enterprise, Trade and Employment.
 It includes several different types of skills-based jobs or qualifications, all of which are in demand in Ireland.

 Did you know that students from these 70+ nationalities don’t need to apply for an Irish student visa to enter Ireland?